 "Just how much do they know about us?"
 Ingeta demanded, turning on Sa-Aliten, "How did they find out?
 And how did she know all that about our preferences for food?
 Sure, I enjoy a feyl steak from time to time, like everybody, but it's not like I'm actually eating meat."

 "Perhaps we've not been quite as careful with our thoughts as we should have," Sa-Aliten responded carefully, "Or we have underestimated just how deep into our minds the Islanders can reach.
 Surely the ship will know.
-Or the Compass Adjustment Group."
+Or the Compass Alignment Group."

 He stood up suddenly, stretching his back, then looked quizzically at Ingeta.